Stereoscopy: Background

 and improved by Sir David Brewster who made the first portable 3D viewing device.

 Wheatstone originally used his stereoscope (a rather bulky device) with drawings because photography was not yet available, yet his original paper seems to foresee the development of a realistic imaging method:

 For the purposes of illustration I have employed only outline figures, for had either shading or colouring been introduced it might be supposed that the effect was wholly or in part due to these circumstances, whereas by leaving them out of consideration no room is left to doubt that the entire effect of relief is owing to the simultaneous perception of the two monocular projections, one on each retina.
 But if it be required to obtain the most faithful resemblances of real objects, shadowing and colouring may properly be employed to heighten the effects.
 Careful attention would enable an artist to draw and paint the two component pictures, so as to present to the mind of the observer, in the resultant perception, perfect identity with the object represented.
 Flowers, crystals, busts, vases, instruments of various kinds, &c., might thus be represented so as not to be distinguished by sight from the real objects themselves.

 Stereoscopy is used in photogrammetry and also for entertainment through the production of stereograms.
 Stereoscopy is useful in viewing images rendered from large multi-dimensional data sets such as are produced by experimental data.
 Modern industrial three-dimensional photography may use 3D scanners to detect and record three-dimensional information.
 The three-dimensional depth information can be reconstructed from two images using a computer by correlating the pixels in the left and right images.
 Solving the Correspondence problem in the field of Computer Vision aims to create meaningful depth information from two images.

 Visual requirements

-Anatomically, there are 3 levels of binocular vision required to view stereo images:
+There are 3 components of binocular vision involved in viewing stereo images: